Franchising and preliminary agreements in Italy: the letters of intent (LOI) and option agreements

 - document the status of the negotiation to third parties (for example authorities that must grant authorizations, or financing banks).

-Unlike common law courts, which are loathe to impose a contract upon a party that allegedly could not come to an agreement, and where, generally speaking, the presence of a contract is a pre-condition to a damage recovery, civil-law courts (including Italian courts) are more willing to find liability for broken or ruptured contract negotiations, even at the preliminary stages of these negotiations.
+Unlike common law courts, which are loathe to impose a contract upon a party that allegedly could not come to an agreement, and where in general, the presence of a contract is a pre-condition to a damage recovery, civil-law courts (including Italian courts) are more willing to find liability for broken or ruptured contract negotiations, even at the preliminary stages of these negotiations.

 Franchisors often tend to provide enough information for a prospective franchisee to evaluate the deal; however they should take care not to provide too much detail.
 In fact, the more the parties have indicated information and business points (such as fees, royalties, territories, performance criteria and compliance with system standards, sources of required products or operating systems, etc.) in a LOI, and the more the parties have conduct extensive negotiations after signing a LOI, the more there is the risk that the parties face legal responsibilities if they decide not to proceed with negotiations.

-For example, in the event that one of the parties, after signing a LOI containing detailed business points), and after months of extensive and serious negotiations, suddenly and without good reason abandons the negotiations, it could incur pre-contractual liability towards on the other party, and therefore could be required to compensate the costs of the negotiations and the loss of favorable contractual opportunities to the latter.
+For example, if of the parties, after signing a LOI containing detailed business points), and after months of extensive and serious negotiations, suddenly and without good reason abandons the negotiations, it could incur pre-contractual liability towards on the other party, and therefore could be required to compensate the costs of the negotiations and the loss of favorable contractual opportunities to the latter.

 One obvious area of risk for franchisors arises in connection with situations where after a LOI the franchisee is permitted to start operations (for example to sign a lease for the first unit or to attend training), while the franchise contract has not been signed yet.
 Another common risky situation is where a LOI has expired, but the franchisor and franchisee still continue to negotiate after the term.
 In all these situations, a refusal to continue negotiations by the franchisor could imply a breach of the pre-contractual duty of good faith.